sitepoint-editors/author-documentation/docs/Process-Peer Review-What Is Peer Review.md

 $this->is('my_code');
 ```
-The final demo code should be put into a Github repository on your own Github account.
+The final demo code should be put into a GitHub repository on your own GitHub account.
 Your editor will then fork your repo into the official SitePoint account, so we can have a persistent copy of your code for future reference.

 **Q: Can I update the code I wrote?**
 A: Absolutely.